rayryeng/RTSPTest/README.md

 In the first method, `rtspURL` is a string that is in the format of: `rtsp://address.of.server:port/pathToFileToPlay`, like we talked about earlier.
 In this case, you would do: `rtspURL = rtsp://184.72.239.149:554/vod/mp4:BigBuckBunny_115k.mov`.
 In the second method, you can specify the IP/Hostname of the RTSP server, the RTSP port and the path to the video file manually.  `rtspHost` and `videoFile` are strings, while `rtspPort` is an integer.
 In this case, you would do: `new RTSPControl("184.72.239.149", 554, "vod/mp4:BigBuckBunny_115k.mov);`.
 By specifying `-1` as the server port, this automatically defaults to `554`.

-Once you have this established, you can call your standard RTSP server commands:
+Once you have this established, the Datagram Socket connection is all done underneath the hood.
+After the constructor, you can call your standard RTSP server commands:

 * `RTSPDescribe()`: Issues a `DESCRIBE` command to the server
 * `RTSPOptions()`: Issues an `OPTIONS` command to the server